clixx-io/clixx.io/eventframework/README.md

 ### Rethinking C/C++ for Embedded devices and the Internet-of-Things

-The clixx.io EventFramework is rethink of programming traditions with respect to small mpu's and the C/C++ programming language.
+The clixx.io EventFramework is a streamlined rethink of C/C++ traditions with respect to making small mpu's easier to program, which in turn cuts down development time and cost.

-What has happened with C/C++ is that as new requirements have come along over the years, the first solution by engineers to get a new feature working would be to place the request to the compiler maker.
+What has happened with C/C++ is that as new requirements have come along over the years, various C/C++ 'hacks' from the very early days of computers have made their way into mainstream Language definitions.

-If the feature request was good enough, the chances were that it would be implemented.
-After that, there was then a chance that standards bodies would enshrine a particular feature in the C++ standard.

-What this has led to is that there are a number of 'hacks' from the very early days of computers that are now accepted into mainstream code.
-These 'hacks', which include handlers for interrupts, timers and serial-port data all sit in the C/C++ body of engineers code and the way that they are done has never been rationalised.

 ### The easy coding style of the clixx.io Event-Framework